-If you have an opinion on this it will usually be a strong one.
+If you have an opinion on this, it will usually be a strong one.
 People who travel with backpacks see it as a badge of honour, a way of earning the travel experience you are about to have.
-People that love their backpack have a hard time not travelling with it, like it is somehow cheating by opting for a case with wheels.
+People that love their backpack have a hard time not travelling with it - like they are somehow cheating by opting for a case with wheels.

 I do think that as we age, the lustre of the backpack does fade.
 Having to pop your pack up on your knee in preparation for the heavy swing up onto your shoulder starts to really feel like a chore and the draw of a wheelie case becomes more and more inviting.